 IDL benefits are paid in lieu of TD and are based on the injured employee's current wages.
-For the first 22 working days of disability, an injured employee receives full net salary.
+For the first 22 work days or maximum of 176 hours(22 days x 8 hours/day = 176 work hours for full-time employees and prorate for different time bases), an injured employee receives full net salary.
 Thereafter, the payments are based on two-thirds of the injured employee's normal gross salary without any reduction for taxes.
-Even though IDL is not taxable, the gross amount for IDL during the first 22 working days is reduced by the amount that would have been taken for taxes (federal, Social Security, Medicare, and state taxes).
+Even though IDL is not taxable, the gross amount for IDL during the first 22 work days (maximum of 176 hours for full-time employees and prorated for other time bases) is reduced by the amount that would have been taken for taxes (federal, Social Security, Medicare, and state taxes).
 This is called the "reduced gross" and is the amount reflected on the warrant register, as well as on the earnings statement.

 The only mandatory deduction taken from an IDL payment is the retirement contribution, which is based on the employee's actual gross income.